Competition Rules

 - Place where the photo was taken; in what traditional territory did you take this photo?

-- The goal of the photograph: what the entrant had in mind when the photograph was taken and whether or not the goal was achieved.
+- The goal of the photograph: what the entrant had in mind when the photograph was taken and whether or not the goal was achieved

-- The emotional connection the entrant has with the photograph.
+- The emotional connection the entrant has with the photograph

 - The artistic aspect of the photo: how the composition makes it an appealing image to the student (e.g., lines, colours, textures)

-- Artist’s Critique: how the photograph video could be improved, e.g. with a different point of view, by getting closer or farther away, through a different time of day or type of sky, in a different season
+- Artist’s Critique: how the photograph could be improved, e.g. with a different point of view, by getting closer or farther away, through a different time of day or type of sky, in a different season

-Recognition
+Prizes and Recognition

 For more details on the competition, please see Judging Criteria.